timtimatim/sher/github/ISSUE_TEMPLATE/hikka-improvement-request.md

 ---
-name: Hikka improvement request
+name: Bampi improvement request
-about: Suggest an idea for Hikka userbot itself
+about: Suggest an idea for Bampi userbot itself
 title: ''
-labels: enhancement, Hikka
+labels: enhancement, Bampi
 assignees: ''

 ---

-- [x] My suggestion **is related to Hikka userbot itself**.
+- [x] My suggestion **is related to Bampi userbot itself**.
 It's not about illegal stuff, doesn't violate Telegram EULA and human rights and **is not related to modules**.
 ---
 **Describe the suggestion**
 A clear and concise description of what you want to happen.